Gazler/githug/README.md

 end
 ```

 This will copy the contents of a repository specified in the levels folder for your level.
-For example, if your level is called "merge" then it will copy the contents of the "merge" folder.  it is recommended that you do the following steps:
+For example, if your level is called "merge" then it will copy the contents of the "merge" folder.
+It is recommended that you perform the following steps:

  * mkdir "yourlevel"
  * cd "yourlevel"
  * git init
  * some git stuff
- * **important** rename ".git" to ".githug" so it does not get treated as a submodule
+ * **important** rename ".git" to ".githug" so that it isn't treated as a submodule
  * cd "../"
  * git add "yourlevel"

 After doing this, your level should be able to copy the contents from that git repository and use those for your level.
-You can see the "blame" level for an example of this.
+See the "blame" level for an example of this.

 ## Testing Levels

 The easiest way to test a level is:

- * change into your git_hug repository
+ * Change into your git_hug repository
  * Run `githug reset PATH_TO_YOUR_LEVEL`
  * Solve the level
  * Run `githug test PATH_TO_YOUR_LEVEL`